hirefire/hirefire-resource-ruby/README.md

 ## HireFire Integration Library for Ruby Applications

-This library integrates Ruby applications with HireFire's Heroku Dyno Autoscalers.
-Instructions specific to supported web frameworks and worker libraries are provided during the setup process.
+This library integrates Ruby applications with HireFire's autoscalers.
+It pushes request queue time, CPU, and job-queue metrics to `data.hirefire.io`.
+Setup steps for each web framework and worker library are shown in the HireFire dashboard during install.

+**Zero-config (common path):** set `HIREFIRE_TOKEN`, install the gem, and for Rails the railtie inserts middleware and boots when a token is present.
+Request queue time arms from traffic (and platform web-role hints).
+CPU is always-on when process identity resolves (`HIREFIRE_SERVICE_NAME`, Heroku `DYNO`, or `RENDER_SERVICE_NAME`).
+Job queues are driven by lease collection plans from the dashboard (or optional local `config.dyno` sampler blocks).

 **Supported runtimes:**

-- Ruby 3.2+
+- Ruby 3.1+

 **Supported web frameworks:**